microsoft/service-fabric-cli/src/README.rst

 - Add missing help text (#71)
 - Fix bug in displaying property help text (#71)
 - Add tests to verify correctness of help text (#71)
-- Add ability to check in unreleased versions of the service fabric SDK to pass Travis CI validation.
+- Add ability to check in unreleased versions of the service fabric SDK to pass Travis CI validation
-- Added new commands to get and set chaos schedule, get and events for chaos
+- Add commands to get and set chaos schedule (#70)
-- Removed command to get chaos report, functionality is replaced by get and events command for Chaos
+- Add commands to get chaos and get events for chaos (#70)
-- Added new commands sfctl chaos events, sfctl chaos get, sfctl chaos schedule get, sfctl chaos schedule set.
+- Remove command to get chaos report.
+The functionality is replaced by command get chaos and the command get chaos events (#70)
 - Adding scaling policy to service create and update that are available in service fabric runtime 6.2

 4.0.0
 -----